Tommy Schleh

-Tommy Schleh (born December 10, 1964 in Neckarbischofsheim), known under his stage name as DJ Klubbingman, is a Eurodance DJ and producer.
+Thomas Jürgen Schleh (born 10 December 1964, in Neckarbischofsheim), known under his stage names as Tommy Schleh and DJ Klubbingman, is a Eurodance DJ and producer.
 He is a member of the group Masterboy.

 Masterboy

 In 1989, he and Enrico Zabler started working on dance music sounds.
 Their Eurodance group Masterboy was highly popular during the 1990s.

 In 1999, his solo single "Welcome to the Club" was a success, along with "Living on a Better World".

 Kinki Palace club

 Since the age of 17, he has been working as a DJ.
 Today he owns the dance club Kinki Palace in Sinsheim in southwest Germany, where he still occasionally produces techno sounds himself.

 As of 2009, his productions are broadcast weekly on the radio station Sunshine Live (every Tuesday from 8 to 12 pm).